alphazeus/color_picker/README.md

 - [X] Correcting the file system
 - [X] Display of Color picked
 - [X] Converstion to other color spaces (HSV)
+- [ ] Change the title icon with custom one
+- [ ] Create Custom Titlebar

 ## Known bugs